Impact of nuclear masses on r-process nucleosynthesis: bulk properties versus shell effects: Results

 with $H(x)$ being the Heaviside step function and $N_\textrm{max}^\textrm{exp}(Z)$ the maximum $N$ value for each isotopic chain $Z$ with a measured mass in the AME2020 dataset~\cite{Wang2021}.
 By varying the $a_\textup{Nsym}$ term, we produce mass tables that diverge at different rates with increasing isospin asymmetry.
 Figure~\ref{fig:ansym} shows the nuclear masses along the neodymium isotopic chain for five different values of $a_\textup{Nsym}$ applied to the FRDM LDM parametrization.
 One can notice that the smallest absolute values of $a_\textup{Nsym}$ roughly match the absolute differences between FRDM and DZ31 masses, while $a_\textup{Nsym}=\pm0.01$ and $0.05$~MeV produce mass tables that largely differ from the original FRDM predictions.

+The integrated \rpa\ abundances obtained with these modified FRDM mass tables are shown in Fig.~\ref{fig:YZYA_an} at three different times: at the neutron capture freeze-out (defined as the time when the neutron-to-seed ratio $n/s=1$), when $\tau_{(n, \gamma)} = \tau_\beta$, and at 1~Gyr.

-Despite inducing changes in $S_{2n}$ of the order of 1.5~MeV for nuclei in the \rpa\ region, the elemental and isotopic abundances obtained from the different FRDM models at 1~Gyr are virtually identical, as shown in \figc{fig:ansym}.
-Noticeable differences only appear for $a_\textup{Nsym}=0.05$~MeV in the $Z=77-81$ region.
+At early times ($n/s=1$), we observe that variations in the bulk properties of mass surfaces produce a shift in the abundance distribution, while the overall shape resulting from local peaks and troughs remains mostly unaltered.
+As the evolution proceeds and the \rpa\ path moves closer to stability, the differences are washed out, producing virtually identical abundance distributions at $\tau_{(n, \gamma)} = \tau_\beta$ and 1~Gyr.
+Actually, noticeable differences in the final abundances only appear for $a_\textup{Nsym}=0.05$~MeV in the $Z=77-81$ region.
 These differences are produced by the strong decrease of the two-neutron separation energies around the $N=126$ shell closure, with $S_{2n}$ dropping below zero for nuclei with $Z \lesssim 68$, which shifts the third peak towards heavier atomic numbers.
-As shown in \figc{fig:ansym}, the impact of variations in masses is also visible in the final-integrated abundances as a function of mass number $A$, with a shift in the position of troughs and peaks for $a_\textup{Nsym}=0.05$~MeV.
+The impact of variations in masses is also visible in the final-integrated abundances as a function of mass number $A$, with a shift in the position of troughs and peaks for $a_\textup{Nsym}=0.05$~MeV.
 However, it is important to notice that variations in the abundances between the FRDM models are generally smaller than the variations observed between DZ31 and any FRDM-based model, regardless of the level of agreement between the absolute masses predicted by the different models.
 This result provides further evidence that the main drivers of \rpa\ abundances are the local changes in $S_{2n}$, rather than the global changes of mass surfaces, suggesting that sensitivity studies focused on individual masses could overemphasize their impact on \rpa\ abundances.